nignix/Code-of-Merit/CODE_OF_MERIT.md

 9. Discuss or debate the idea, not the person.

 10. There is no room for ambiguity: Ambiguity will be met with questioning;
 further ambiguity will be met with silence.
-It is the reposibility of the originator to provide requested context.
+It is the responsibility of the originator to provide requested context.

 11. If something is illegal outside the scope of the project, it is illegal